unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 # Uninstall any existing version of llama-cpp-python
 pip uninstall -y llama-cpp-python

-# If necessary, reinstall llama-cpp-python with specific CMake arguments to enable Metal support
-CMAKE_ARGS="--fresh -DLLAMA_METAL=ON -DLLAMA_OPENBLAS=ON -DLLAMA_BLAS_VENDOR=OpenBLAS" \
+### NOTE: if you aren't converting your GGML files over to th enew GGUF
+### format, use version 0.1.78 of the llama-cpp-python.
+#
+# If it's been installed bt oobaboogs, do this for 0.1.78.
+ NPY_BLAS_ORDER='accelerate' NPY_LAPACK_ORDER='accelerate' \
-    FORCE_CMAKE=1 \
+   CMAKE_ARGS='-DLLAMA_METAL=on' FORCE_CMAKE=1 \
-    pip install --no-cache --no-binary :all: --upgrade --compile llama-cpp-python
+   pip install --force-reinstall --no-cache --no-binary :all: --compile llama-cpp-python==0.1.78

-# Uninstall any existing version of pandas

-pip uninstall -y pandas

-# If necessary, reinstall pandas with specific CMake arguments to enable Metal support
+### NOTE: If you have or weill be converting your GGML files to GGUF format, use this.
+#
+ # This will get the latest which qill no longer work with GGML files until you convert them.
+ NPY_BLAS_ORDER='accelerate' NPY_LAPACK_ORDER='accelerate' \
+   CMAKE_ARGS='-DLLAMA_METAL=on' FORCE_CMAKE=1 \

-FORCE_CMAKE=1 pip install --no-cache --no-binary :all: --compile pandas
+   pip install --force-reinstall --no-cache --no-binary :all: --compile llama-cpp-python

+# It may already be installed from a previous step, but we will need PyTorch re-installed.
-# If necessary, reinstall PyTorch, torchvision, and torchaudio from the PyTorch Conda channel
+# PyTorch, torchvision, and torchaudio from the PyTorch Conda channel
 conda install pytorch torchvision torchaudio -c pytorch
 ```